-Almost ten years ago I travelled alone from Sydney to the medieval town of Avila in Spain, to attend a workshop led by author and teacher Caroline Myss.
+Some years ago I travelled alone from Sydney to the medieval town of Avila in Spain, to attend a workshop led by author and teacher Caroline Myss.
 I’d been studying intuition and the development of self-esteem with Caroline for a few years, and this was no small journey, a form of pilgrimage.
 It was a special opportunity for me to be part of a small group and have a week immersed in learning and reflection with this master teacher.

 Yet, there is another way, as set out by Thomas Merton and then James Finley.
 We identify a text, a book, that speaks to us and we read that.
 Again, again, and again…

-For our personal growth and transformation, the repeated reading and re-reading of a book that speaks to us, again, again, can be much more empowering and impactful than reading many books, always moving on to the next one, and then the next.
+The repeated reading and re-reading of a book that speaks to us, again, again, can be much more empowering and impactful than reading many books, always moving on to the next one, and then the next.

 The choice of what to read is important, though not prescriptive.
 This is non-fiction and we choose writing of wisdom—words that inspire us, expand our knowledge, and connect us with our inner grace.
 It’s a personal choice.
 Finding a “voice” and a style of writing that resonates for us is key.
 This reading is for joy and enrichment.